emorchy/emorchy.github.io/_posts/projects/2023-02-25-piezo-shield.md

 </style>

 # What is a Bar Mitzvah?
 A Bar Mitzvah is a Jewish rite of passage where a boy becomes a man in the eyes of Jewish talmudic law.
-A Bar Mitzvah student leads part of the Saturday morning service, consisting of reading from the holy book (Torah), reciting/singing from scriptures (Haftarah), and delivering several speeches and a sermon.

-I completed my Bar Mitzvah in my [conservative](https://www.myjewishlearning.com/article/conservative-judaism-how-the-middle-became-a-movement/) synagogue at the age of 13 (conservative being a semi-strict Jewish branch, not an economic ideology).
-As the eldest child, I set the standard for my siblings to go above and beyond with extra prayers during the Bar Mitzvah service.
-Per custom, the congregation threw candy at me after I finished a 10 minute chanting of a Hebrew scripture.
-As a personal form of amusement, I wore a riot helmet as I was pelted with Bit-O-Honey.
+er custom, the congregation throws candy after they finish a 10 minute chanting of a Hebrew scripture.
+Usually it is Bit-O-Honey.

 ![Bit-O-Honey](/assets/files/bar-mitzvah/bit-o-honey.png){:.centered}
 <center><em>If God made a candy even</em> he <em>couldn't break.</em></center>

 # Shield of Daniel
-When my brother Daniel's Bar Mitzvah rolled around several years later, he wanted something above and beyond as well.
+When my little brother Daniel's Bar Mitzvah rolled around several years later, he wanted something above and beyond as well.
 To block the candy, he crafted a wooden shield with a Jewish Star in the center.
 The humor is not lost on Hebrew-speaking people when the Jewish Star (known as the "Shield of David") is superglued on a shield for a child's Bar Mitzvah.

 ![Shield of Daniel](/assets/files/bar-mitzvah/shield-of-daniel.jpeg){:.centered}
 *Shield of Daniel*